KxSystems/docs/docs/ml/toolkit/fresh.md

 Where

--   `t` is the unkeyed side of a table of created features
+-   `t` is the value side of a table of created features
 -   `tgt` is a list of targets corresponding to the rows of table `t`
 -   `f` is a projection with example syntax `.ml.fresh.ksigfeat 10`